developmentseed/scoreboard/docusaurus/docs/users/getting-started.md

 ## Administering Scoreboard

 If you're an admin user on Scoreboard visit the [admin docs](admin/overview.md) to learn more about managing the site via an admin ui.

-## Developing Scoreboard

-If you're a developer looking to work on Scoreboard visit the [developer docs](developers/overview.md)